 This Is the Absolute Best Anti-Aging Workout, According to Science

 Does simply looking at a treadmill make you age by 10 years?
-High-intensity interval training (HIIT) may solve that problem.
+Recent research has suggested high-intensity interval training (HIIT) may solve that problem.
 While it may seem counterintuitive to ramp up your workout’s intensity as you grow older, there’s a method to the madness.
-These fast-paced exercises—which require short bursts of heavy cardio followed by less intense “rest” periods—can boost your metabolism, manage your blood sugar levels, and torch calories in no time.
+HIIT’s fast-paced exercises—which require short bursts of heavy cardio followed by less intense “rest” periods—can boost your metabolism, manage your blood sugar levels, and torch calories in no time.
 And now, a new study is adding one more perk to that list: it can actually reverse your cells’ aging process.

 Mayo Clinic researchers recruited 72 sedentary adults ranging from 18 to 80 years old and assigned them to one of three 12-week workout programs: high-intensity interval cycling, strength training with weights, or a combined strength-training and cycling plan.
-Throughout the study, the research team tracked volunteers’ progress via improvements in their leg strength, lean muscle mass, oxygen capacity, and insulin sensitivity.
-They also biopsied tissue samples and analyzed cells from the volunteers’ thighs.
+Throughout the study, the research team tracked the participants’ progress by measuring improvements in their leg strength, lean muscle mass, oxygen capacity, and insulin sensitivity.
+They also biopsied tissue samples and analyzed cells from the participants’ thighs.

-All three exercise groups showed improvements in their lean muscle and aerobic capacity by the end of the 12-week session, the researchers reported.
+The researchers reported that all three exercise groups showed improvements in their lean muscle and aerobic capacity by the end of the 12-week session.
 However, only those in the high-intensity interval training (HIIT) group reaped the most benefits in their mitochondrial performance, or the cell’s ability to convert oxygen into energy.
-The younger and older volunteers experienced a 49 percent and 69 percent increase, respectively.
-Meanwhile, nobody in the strength-training program saw significant improvements in their mitochondrial capacity, and only the group of younger participants in the combined training group did.
+The younger and older participants experienced a 49% and 69% increase, respectively.
+Meanwhile, nobody in the strength-training program saw significant improvements in their mitochondrial capacity, and only the younger participants in the combined training group did.

-However, there’s just one catch to this miracle workout: It’s not going to be much fun.
+However, the researchers suggested there’s just one catch to this miracle workout: it’s probably not going to be much fun.

 “If you can take an hour of exercise and squeeze it into one minute, there’s a price to pay,” Panteleimon Ekkekakis, a professor of kinesiology at Iowa State University, said.
-“The price is 100 percent intensity.
+“The price is 100% intensity.
 It’s undeniable that the experience will be unpleasant.”